thatsleepyman/PyBridge/README.md

 PyBridge assumes that there is a **'.venv'** directory in the root directory of the project ('PyBridge/.venv').
 Please create one and install the Python modules there.
 If you prefer to not use a '.venv', then you'll have to slightly tweak the code.

 ## License
-This project is licensed under the MIT License - Feel free to use it as you wish, however some credit for this project would be nice if you end up using it ;)
+This project is licensed under the MIT License - Feel free to use it as you wish.